We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-In 2009, the Centers for Disease Control and Prevention (CDC) found that acne was the top reason people gave for visiting a dermatologist.
+In 2009, the Centers for Disease Control and Prevention (CDC) found that acne was the

 The treatment of severe, cystic acne requires the help of a specialist doctor and some self-care measures.
 Drug treatment can be effective at preventing cysts and scarring.